Estuary

 These are invoked once for each transaction regardless of how many rows are affected.
 Using the same example, a statement-level trigger would only be activated once.

-Unique Features Of PostgreSQL Triggers
+Unique Features of PostgreSQL Triggers

 While PostgreSQL follows the SQL standard, its triggers have some unique features.
 Let’s take a look: